invad0r/notable-notes/notes/quotes.md

 Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy.

 - proverbs 28,13

+I, even I, am the LORD, And besides Me there is no savior.
+I have declared and saved, I have proclaimed, And there was no foreign god among you; Therefore you are My witnesses,” Says the LORD, “that I am God.

+- Isaiah 43:11-12
 ```

 ```